 9. Tell him you won’t take it anymore

 “You can’t be in a relationship where yelling is a pattern.
 How long can you handle a yelling husband?
-Not too long before your mental health reaches a dark place and that’s when you know it’s time to break up.
-If you are saying, “My husband yells at me in front of his family,” then maybe he has seen this behavior normalized during his childhood.
-For him, it may be normal.
-But it’s not.
-This is how he projects his anger.
-Make your husband realize that you don’t deserve to be yelled at and if it continues you might have to consider leaving him.
+Not too long before your mental health reaches a dark place, and that’s when you know it’s time to break up.
+If you are saying, “My husband yells at me in front of his family,” maybe he has seen this behavior normalized in his childhood.
+This is how he projects his anger, and you end up walking on eggshells around him to avoid provoking him in any way.
+Make your husband realize that you don’t deserve to be yelled at, and if it continues, you might have to consider leaving him.

 Key Pointers

-• If yelling is constant and has become a major part of your daily life, then it can soon turn into aggression and domestic violence
+- If yelling is constant and has become a major part of your daily life, then it can soon turn into verbal aggression, emotional abuse, and domestic violence

-• Talk to your husband and identify the problem.
+- Try to stay calm and talk to your husband.
+Identify the problem.
 Make him feel like he is validated, valued, and treasured

-• If his behavior doesn’t stop, this may end up affecting you and your child’s mental health severely.
-It’s better to leave him in that case
+- Yelling is a form of disrespect, so if his behavior doesn’t stop, this may end up affecting you and your child’s mental health severely.
+It’s better to leave him if things get worse

-It’s one thing to get angry and yell once in a while because after all, we are all humans and we can’t always handle our emotions rationally.
-Sometimes the anger gets the better of us.
-But if this is happening every other day and your husband doesn’t care about putting in an effort to change it, then this is nothing short of abuse.
+Your husband may get angry, use hurtful words, or yell once in a while, because, after all, we are all humans and we can’t always handle our emotions rationally.
+Sometimes, the anger gets the better of us.
+But if this is happening every other day, and your husband doesn’t care about making any efforts to change it, then this is nothing short of verbal and emotional abuse.

 FAQs

-Conflicts are common in every household.
-But that doesn’t mean you will yell at your spouse every opportunity you get.
+Conflicts are common family problems in every household, even with healthy relationships.
+But that doesn’t mean you will yell at your spouse at every opportunity you get.
 It damages the person’s self-esteem and it creates fear inside the person who is being yelled at.
-The answer is no. It is never okay to yell at your spouse.
+So, the answer is ‘no’.
+It is never okay to yell at your spouse.

 It affects a marriage in many ways.
-You stop respecting them, you stop trusting them, and there will be little to no sign of affection if the yelling continues.
+You stop respecting them, you stop trusting them, there are more negative emotions than positive ones, and there will be little to no sign of affection if the yelling continues.
 When you yell at someone, it makes them feel disrespected.
-It has major effects on not just the kids but on fetuses as well.
-“My husband yells at me when I am pregnant”, is one of the most common complaints we receive and it is alarming!
+It has major effects on not just the kids but on fetuses too.
+“My husband yells at me when I am pregnant” is one of the most common complaints we receive, and it is alarming!

 Ask Our Expert